-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $8,000.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $9,900.
+In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 There is also a $20 application fee for those applying to a program.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - State Residents: $3,600-$4,300

 - Out-of-State: $11,000-$12,960

 - Charges per unit: